slackhq/foundry/README.md

 ### Thermal throttling capture

-Macbooks can suffer thermal throttling and result in poor build performance.
+MacBooks can suffer thermal throttling and result in poor build performance.
 We built instrumentation for this to capture these and include them in our build scans to better understand their impact.
-We support both Intel and Apple Silicon macs now and contain this implementation in `ThermalsParser.kt`.
+We support both Intel and Apple Silicon macs now and contain this implementation in `ThermalsWatcher.kt`.
 This also includes helpful charting APIs for visualizing the data (courtesy of our friends at Square).

 ### Better Properties

-Gradle's built-in property support is limited and has surprising behavior, so we have our own system on top of it that has consistent precedence, `local.properties` support, local project properties, and configuration caching support.
+Gradle's built-in property support is limited and has surprising behavior, so we have our own system on top of it that has consistent precedence, `local.properties` support, project-local `gradle.properties`, and configuration caching support.
 Check out `safeProperty()` in `PropertyUtil.kt`.

 ### Dependency Rake